weskerfoot/DeleteFB/README.md

 * You may also pass in a code by using the `-F` argument, e.g. `-F 111111`.

 ## Delete By Year
-* The tool supports passing the `--year` flag in order to delete wall posts by year.
-E.g. `-Y 2010` would delete posts from the year 2010.
-It is incompatible with any mode other than `wall`.
+* The tool supports passing the `--year` flag in order to delete/archive by year.
+E.g. `-Y 2010` would only affect posts from 2010.

-## Unlike Pages
-* You may use `-M unlike_pages` to unlike all of your pages.
-The names of the pages will be archived (unless archival is turned off), and this option conflicts with the year option.
-This will only unlike your *pages* that you have liked.
-It will *not* unlike anything else (like books or movies).

 ## Archival
 * The tool will archive everything being deleted by default in `.log` files.